 Mood swings, as well as symptoms of depression, are another side effect that some women may experience during pill use.

-This occurs because the synthetic hormones can affect the balance of certain neurotransmitters, leading to mood swings and changes in emotional state.
+This occurs because the synthetic hormones can affect the balance of certain neurotransmitters, leading to mood swings and emotional changes.

-A 2003 study published in the American Journal of Obstetrics and Gynaecology reports that use of an oral contraceptive pill is most likely to deteriorate premenstrual mood in women with a history of depression and to improve in women with early-onset premenstrual mood disturbance or dysmenorrhea.
+A 2003 study published in the American Journal of Obstetrics and Gynaecology reports that oral contraceptive use is likely to deteriorate premenstrual mood in women with a history of depression, while improving it in women with early-onset premenstrual mood disturbance or dysmenorrhea.

-Another study published in Contraception in 2012 further confirms that young women with adverse psychological symptoms are at risk for perceived oral contraceptive side effects and discontinuation.
+Another study published in Contraception (2012) confirms that young women with psychological symptoms are at risk for perceived side effects and discontinuation.

-For the depression problem, talk about it with your doctor starting the pill.
-A non-hormonal birth control may be a better option for them.
+For depression problems, talk to your doctor before starting the pill.
+A non-hormonal birth control may be a better option.

 8. Visual Changes

-For women who wear contact lenses may experience changes in the vision.
-A visual change is not directly related to the birth control pills side effect.
+Women who wear contact lenses may experience changes in vision.
+This is not directly related to birth control pills but rather hormonal changes that result in fluid retention and corneal swelling, affecting lens fit.

-A 2016 study published in the American Academy of Ophthalmology suggests that oral contraceptive use for three or more years may be associated with increased risk of self-reported glaucoma or ocular hypertension.
+A 2016 study published in the American Academy of Ophthalmology suggests that oral contraceptive use for three or more years may increase the risk of glaucoma or ocular hypertension.

 9. Blood Clots

-Blood Clots are less common but serious side effect of oral contraceptives.
+Blood clots are a less common but serious side effect of oral contraceptives.

-Women who smoke, are overweight, are over 35 or have recently given birth are considered at higher risk.
-Use of combined oral contraceptives can increase your risk of blood clots even more.
+Women who smoke, are overweight, are over 35, or have recently given birth are at higher risk.
+Combined oral contraceptives further increase this risk.

-According to the American Congress of Obstetricians and Gynecologists, the risk of blood clots among women who are not pregnant and not using combination oral contraceptives is 1–5 per 10,000 women annually as compared with a risk of approximately 3–9 per 10,000 women annually among women using oral contraceptives.
+According to the American Congress of Obstetricians and Gynecologists, the risk of blood clots is approximately 3–9 per 10,000 women annually among those using oral contraceptives.

-A study published in the BMJ in 2015 reports that current exposure to any combined oral contraceptive was associated with an increased risk of venous thromboembolism, with the exception of norgestimate.
+A BMJ 2015 study reports that current exposure to any combined oral contraceptive was associated with an increased risk of venous thromboembolism, except for norgestimate.

 10. Decreased Libido

-A 2012 study published in the Journal of Sexual Medicine reports that oral contraceptives are associated with increased pain during intercourse, decreased libido and spontaneous arousability, and diminished frequency of intercourse and orgasm.
+A 2012 study in the Journal of Sexual Medicine found associations between oral contraceptives and increased pain during intercourse, decreased libido, diminished arousability, and reduced frequency of orgasm.

 Additional Tips

-- There are many different types of oral contraceptive pills available in the market.
+- There are many different types of oral contraceptive pills available.
 Consult your doctor to choose the right one.

 - It is important to take the pills every day at the same time.